malinindev/react-component-mocker/README.md

 Creates a mock React component with type safety.
 Used inside `vi.mock()` or `jest.mock()`.

-### `getMockedFunctions<T>(testId: string)`

-Extracts mocked functions from a component by test ID.
-Throws an error if element is not found or has no mock functions.

 ### `getMockComponentProps<T>(element: HTMLElement)`

-Extracts props from a mock component.
+Extracts all props (including functions) from a mock component.
+Functions remain as actual function references, not serialized strings.

 ## Roadmap